PCSX2/pcsx2/pcsx2/Docs/Windows_Configuration_Guide/Windows_Configuration_Guide.md

 Try the various Half Pixel Offset modes.
 The further down the list you go, the more aggressive the hack gets.
 Once you find a mode that properly fixes the ghosting/misalignment, do not push it further.
 Also note in some games, the further you upscale, the worse the ghosting/misalignment gets.
 In some of these games, Half Pixel Offset may mitigate the issue, but not be able to fully resolve it.

 #### Flickering or improper lightning
-This is usually because of GS blending accuracy.
+Sometimes a game uses blending for lighting effects and needs more accuracy for blending to work correctly.
 Navigate to the GSdx Advanced Settings and Hacks:
 `Config > Video (GS) > Plugin Settings > Advanced Settings and Hacks` Increment Blending Accuracy until the problem goes away.
 Note, higher Blending Accuracy substantially increases performance requirements.